1. An overview of the most common types of shirt printing methods

 DTG printing takes images directly from computer files, allowing you to customize your designs without creating new screens or stencils.
 You can print complex designs with vibrant colors, high resolution, and sharpness.
 You can use DTG on most popular t-shirt fabrics, including cotton, polyester, and cotton/polyester blends.
 It produces the best results on natural fabrics such as cotton.

-Many widely regard DTG as the more environmentally sustainable printing method.
+Many widely regard DTG as the more environmentally sustainable and therefore, the best t-shirt printing method.
 The water-based inks used in DTG printing are free of toxic chemicals.
 Because designs are printed directly onto the fabric, there is no need for additional materials like screens or paper, reducing the amount of waste.

 While DTG printers are costly, often priced at over $10,000, this method lends itself well to print on demand.
 Working with a reputable print on demand provider makes direct-to-garment t-shirt printing techniques affordable and reduces overproduction and excess inventory.